GitLabPHP/Client/README.md

 Model Usage
 -----------

 You can also use the library in an object oriented manner.
-This is an experimental branch used for decided how to manage dependencies within model usage.

 ```php
 $client = new \Gitlab\Client('http://git.yourdomain.com/api/v3/'); // change here